A Village Chief at the forefront of COVID-19 vaccination campaign

 Group Village Headman (GVH) Chafuta, whose real name is Yohane Chaona, 72, is one leader who is working hard to stop misinformation about COVID-19 vaccination.
 He continually organizes meetings to clear any rumors that the villagers may have as well as ensure they receive the COVID-19 vaccine.

-“It has not been easy to refute the rumors people in my area get from social media,” he says.
+“It has not been easy to refute the rumours people in my area get from social media,” he says.
 “I call for meetings monthly just to get a clarification from our health workers,” he says.

 Chaona set an example by getting all his family members vaccinated to encourage other people in his community to get the jabs.
 The chief believes the vaccine is the best way to protect himself and his family from COVID-19.